Tutoring Comparison Chart

 Tutors at 99th Percentile Score

 Your tutor should be able to clearly explain any GMAT concept or problem to you, using different approaches as necessary to ensure that you fully understand everything.
 This is why most test preparation companies (with the notable exceptions of Kaplan and Princeton Review) insist that all GMAT tutors achieve a 99% (760+) GMAT score.
 Tutors who meet this standard should be able to understand even the most difficult GMAT concepts and problems.
 Of course a high GMAT score does not by itself guarantee great instruction.
 A tutor must also possess excellent teaching skills.
-Our Chief Genius has taught over 500 GMAT students and can effectively explain all the relevant concepts to students at all levels, from GMAT neophytes to the most advanced students.
+GMAT Genius tutors have all achieved a 760+ score, are highly-skilled, and can effectively explain all the relevant concepts to students at all levels, from GMAT neophytes to the most advanced students.

 Tutors Receive Top Pay